-- Traditional Offshore Trust
+Traditional Offshore Asset Protection Trust

 Transfer of Funds

-Advantages of an Offshore Trust
+Advantages of an Offshore Asset Protection Trust

 The primary advantage of the traditional offshore trust is that funds are immediately located outside the jurisdiction of a U.S court.
 A judgment creditor would have to overcome significant obstacles to obtain access to the funds.
 In countries such as the Cook Islands and others, a judgment rendered in the U.S. (or any other country) cannot be enforced in the trust jurisdiction.
-To prosecute a claim against the trust, the judgment creditor would have to go to the country where the trust is domiciled and retry the underlying case-an impractical requirement.
+To prosecute a claim against the Cook Islands trust, the judgment creditor would have to go to the country where the trust is domiciled to retry the underlying case-an impractical requirement.

 - A trust can be challenged on the grounds of fraudulent transfer but statutes of limitations on fraudulent transfers can be as short as one or two years.
 That means that the judgment creditor generally must challenge the trust within a period of one or two years from the date of the initial transfer.
 Additionally the standard of proof required for a creditor to prove fraudulent transfer is the difficult “beyond a reasonable doubt” rather than the lesser civil standard of a “preponderance of the evidence.”

-A further advantage of the offshore trust is that a greater degree of flexibility can be achieved in the way in which the trust is established.
+A further advantage of the offshore asset protection trust is that a greater degree of flexibility can be achieved in the way in which the trust is established.
 The settlor of the trust can serve as a beneficiary, and the trust will still be valid under local law.
 This allows the settlor to retain a substantially greater degree of control and enjoyment over trust assets than would be permitted under U.S. law with a domestic trust.

 Costs and Maintenance of Offshore Trust.